 The mere logistics of getting started with your website journey can feel completely overwhelming at the beginning.
 If you’ve seen someone on a forum casually mention “registering a domain name” and you’re not even sure what a domain name is, or how to register one, let alone how to choose a domain name or connect it to your eventual website, this blog post is for you!

 I am here as your Website Doula to teach you how to register a doula domain name.
-I promise the day will come when you too casually encourage a new doula to "simply" register a domain name, having long forgotten how confusing it was way back in the day.
-Of course, registering your omain name is just the first step.
-Be sure to check out my doula website template packages, custom WordPress design options, and DIY website support for those of you building your own sites.
+I promise the day will come when you too casually encourage a new doula to “simply” register a domain name, having long forgotten how confusing it was way back in the day.
+Of course, registering your domain name is just the first step.
+Be sure to check out my intensive website in a day packages, custom WordPress design options, and the My Simple Website course and Website Audit Packages for those of you building your own sites.

 WHAT IS A DOMAIN NAME?